 Protecting Your Knees During Downhill Hikes

-Knee pain is common while hiking, and there are a variety of ways to deal with the discomfort.
-When hiking downhill, however, there are some specific steps you should take to prevent knee pain and reduce the risk of accidents.
+Knee pain is unfortunately one of the most common hiking injuries, and most hikers while experience knee pain at some point.
+Downhill hiking puts a lot of stress on your body, especially your knees.
+But don't despair, there are some specific steps you can take to prevent knee pain and reduce the risk of accidents.
 Here are some tips to help keep your knees safe and pain-free during your next downhill hike.

 While it may be tempting, you should avoid leaning back, since this can put you off balance and increase your risk of a fall.
 When hiking downhill, it's generally best to remain upright, keeping your torso over your hips and knees.
 If it helps, you can also lean slightly forward to improve stability.
 Whatever the case, be sure to keep your knees slightly bent with every single step.